telerik/blazor-docs/components/window/overview.md

 # Blazor Window Overview

-This article provides basic information about the <a href="https://www.telerik.com/blazor-ui/window" target="_blank">Blazor Window component</a>.
+This article provides basic information about the <a href="https://www.telerik.com/blazor-ui/window" target="_blank">Blazor Window component</a> and its core features.

+The Window component displays a popup window which shows users custom content.
+The component provides both custom and predefined actions, custom style, position and work as a modal window.

 #### In this article: